Tel: 0191 232 1927

 Newcastle City Council v Khan & others All ER (D) 21 (Apr); Simon represented the local authority in an appeal arising from a large-scale restructuring and redundancy exercise undertaken by the Council.

 Emmanuel v (1) City & Hackney PCT (2) Secretary of State for Health (2011); 6 week test case to determine national GMF defence in NHS equal pay claims; Simon led Richard Stubbs of Trinity Chambers for claimants against team of silks and juniors for respondents.

 Cable Realisations Ltd v GMB Northern IRLR 42; Simon successfully represented the union in resisting an appeal concerning the transferor’s duty to inform under TUPE where there is no duty of mandatory consultation; explicit approval by the EAT of Millet J’s judgment in IPCS v Secretary of State for Defence.

 "A real expert with real gravitas, he's extremely experienced and very personable."
-Employment, Chambers UK 2018
+Employment, Chambers & Partners 2018

 "Simon is a strong advocate who quickly absorbs information and identifies the legal issues, readily highlighting the strengths and weaknesses of each case."
 Employment,

 Chambers & Partners 2018